nuntiodev/.github/profile/README.md

 ## Contribute
 Check our our pinned repositories and give us a star - this will help more than you think.

-## Buy me a cup of coffee!
+## Buy us a cup of coffee!
-We are a small team that spends many hours building these API blocks - if you want to support our work, buy our founder a cup of coffee below:
+We are a small team that spends many hours building these API blocks - if you want to support our work, buy the team a cup of coffee below:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sinbadio)